-Parking Management.
-Manage parking through appropriate pricing, enforcement, and other strategies to support economic growth and vitality, transportation equity, and environmental sustainability.
-Ensure that the available parking supply is used at levels that meet ongoing needs without inducing additional demand or hindering future development.

-Shared Parking.
-Encourage new and existing developments, especially those in mixed-use districts, to share parking between uses to maximize the existing parking supply, minimize the amount of new parking construction, and encourage "park once" behavior in commercial areas.

-Policy C 7.3 Public Parking.
-Maximize opportunities to expand the availability of existing parking by supporting the use of public/shared parking at private developments, discouraging reserved parking at new developments, providing incentives for developments to include shared/public parking, and allowing developers to fund public parking in-lieu of meeting parking demand/requirements on-site.

-Bicycle Parking.
-Require the provision of bicycle parking as part of new private developments.

-- Policy C 7.5 Curbside Management.
+- Policy C 7.1 Parking Management.
+Manage parking through appropriate printing, enforcement, and other strategies to support economic growth and vitality, transportation equity, and environmental sustaina 142.
+Ensure that the available parking supply is used at levels that meet ongoing needs without inducing additional demand or hindering future development. - Policy C 7.2 Shared Parking.
+Encourage new and existing developments, especially those in mixed-use districts, to share parking between uses to maximize the existing parking supply, minimize the amount of new parking construction, and encourage "park once" behavior in commercial areas. - Policy C 7.3 Public Parking.
+Maximize opportunities to expand the availability of existing parking by supporting the use of public/shared parking at private developments, discouraging reserved parking at new developments, providing incentives for developments to include shared/ public parking, and allowing developers to fund public parking in-lieu of meeting parking demand/requirements on-site. - Policy C 7.4 Bicycle Parking.
+Require the provision of bicycle parking as part of new private developments. - Policy C 7.5 Curbside Management.
 Manage the supply and use of the curb to maintain an optimal balance between mobility, storage, placemaking, and loading uses allowing for flexibility for adaptive re-use, safety improvements, and activation of curb space whenever possible. - Policy C 7.6 Loading for New Development.
 Require adequate loading to meet the needs of new development, including evaluation of shared use of loading zones.